About The Orchestra

 Concerto Competition provides outstanding university performers at VSU with audition/competition experience and the opportunity to perform as soloists at a VSO Youth Concert.

 VSO Honors Recital features the finalists from each year's concerto competition.
-This event will be held on January 31, 2021 at 3 pm in Powell Hall.
+This event will be held January 29, 2023 in Powell Hall, 3 p.m.

 High School Honors Program provides tickets for selected high school students with the recommendation of their band director.